originphp/website/source/docs/queue.md

 ### Using Supervisor

-You can use Supervisor to manage the `queue:worker` daemon , it will the worker if it shuts and keep alive a certain number of processes.
+You can use Supervisor to manage the `queue:worker` daemon , it will restart the worker if it shuts and keep alive a certain number of processes.

 ```linux
 sudo apt-get install supervisor